tintindas/python-emailer/README.md

     <img alt='dog sample email' src="https://user-images.githubusercontent.com/47525983/101314776-44ba6380-387f-11eb-8913-a22669a7f497.png">
 </p>

+## How to get a dog in your e-mail

+Raise an issue with your email-id and the frequency with which you want to receive cute dog pics and I'll add you to the mailing list.

 ## Automated with Github Actions

 The email.yml file builds a python 3.8 environment and runs the emailer.py script to send out dog pictures every hour.